How former ministers and senior crown servants (director general level and above, and equivalents) should apply for advice from ACOBA.

 Application process: senior Crown servants

-Thissets out how ACOBA handles the applications it receives from former permanent secretaries, directors-general and their equivalents including special advisers.
+Thisshows the application process for former permanent secretaries, directors-general and their equivalents including special advisers.

 All senior Crown servants are expected to refrain from drawing on any privileged information which was available to them when in office.
 You’ll normally observe a 2-year ban on lobbying government on behalf of your new employer or clients.
 Former permanent secretaries will normally be subject to a 3-month waiting period from their last day in office before taking up any outside employment.